itzneel05/murf-10-days-ai-voice-agents-challenge/README.md

 I am proud to be part of the **Murf AI Voice Agent Challenge**, where developers explore cutting-edge voice agent technologies to build innovative applications.

+# Day 2 - Coffee Shop Barista Voice Agent

+For Day 2, I transformed my starter agent into a friendly coffee shop barista that can take voice orders step-by-step.

+- Asks for the customer’s name if not known
+- Takes coffee order details: drink type, size, milk preference, and extras
+- Confirms the full order with the customer
+- Saves the order in a JSON file for easy tracking
+- Updated Murf TTS voice and instructions to fit the barista persona

 ---

 Excited for the upcoming days as I continue building and refining more intelligent and responsive voice agents with Murf AI's advanced ecosystem!